skift-org/skift/building.md

 $ make all
 ```

-This command will build all the component of the project and generate an ISO bootable in QEMU or VirtualBox.
+This command will build all the components of the operating system and generate an ISO bootable in QEMU or VirtualBox.

-> The compatibility with virtual box is not guaranteed, as we use QEMU primarly for debuging and testing the system
+> The compatibility with virtual box is not guaranteed, as we use QEMU primarly for debuging and testing the system.

 ### 4. Running in a virtual machine